Ramsay Street: History

 Neighbours creator Reg Watson was sure that the neighbourhood setting was a good idea for a serial drama, following his work on daytime soap opera Until Tomorrow, which was set in a suburban street.
 He stated, "I wanted to show three families living in a small street in a Melbourne suburb who are friends."
-Location scouts found the quiet cul-de-sac of Pin Oak Court in Vermont South.
+Location scouts found the quiet Pin Oak Court in Vermont South.
+At least 3–4 of the homes in the cul-de-sac were constructed by the Landall-Fulton construction company during the early-to-mid 1970s on what was then known as the Sunrise Hill estate.

 All of the residents signed up when they were told that the show would likely last a couple of years, and they would receive payment in return for allowing filming to take place outside their houses.
 As of 2019, FremantleMedia continues to pay homeowners a fee each year for allowing them to film the properties.
 A full-time security guard is also employed.
-Pin Oak Court has become popular with viewers and there are regular tours to the cul-de-sac throughout the year.
+Pin Oak Court became popular with viewers and regular tours ran to the cul-de-sac.

 Interior sets were built at the Seven Network's HSV studios in Melbourne.
 When Seven cancelled Neighbours in July 1985, it was immediately picked up by Network Ten.
 When the sets were due to be collected, Seven said they had been destroyed in a fire, forcing Ten to build new sets.
 The interior scenes are now filmed at Global Television studios in Forest Hill.
 In the 1980s, the interior decor of the houses was meant to be "unobtrusive and easy to watch."
 The majority of the furniture and wallpaper came from normal stores, but the curtains had to be specially made to hide the fact the scenes outside the windows were painted.